History of Philadelphia

-Native settlements and initial European presence
+History

+Pre-settlement

 Before Philadelphia was colonized by Europeans, the area was inhabited by the Lenape (Delaware) Indians.
 The Delaware River Valley was called the Zuyd, meaning "South" River, or Lënapei Sipu.

 Located north of what will eventually become the Center City and on the east bank of the Schuylkill was a Lenape settlement named Coaquannock, meaning "grove of pines."
-One of the largest Lenape settlement in the region, located in today's South Philadelphia near the confluence of Schuylkill and Delaware, was Passyunk, meaning "in the valley."
-Other settlements including the village of Nitapèkunk, "place that is easy to get to," located in today's Fairmount Park area.
-And the villages of Pèmikpeka, "where the water flows," and Shackamaxon, "place where the chief was crowned", both were located on the west bank of Delaware River, upstream from today's Northern Liberties.
+One of the largest Lenape settlements in the region, located in today's South Philadelphia near the confluence of the Schuylkill and Delaware Rivers, was Passyunk, meaning "in the valley."
+Other settlements including the village of Nitapèkunk, "place that is easy to get to," located in today's Fairmount Park area, and Shackamaxon, "place where the chief was crowned", both were located on the west bank of Delaware River, upstream from today's Northern Liberties.

+Colonial era

-The first exploration of the area by Europeans was in 1609, when a Dutch expedition led by Henry Hudson entered the Delaware River Valley in search of the Northwest Passage.
-The Valley, including the future location of Philadelphia, became part of the New Netherland claim of the Dutch.
+The first exploration of the area by Europeans was in 1609, when a Dutch expedition led by Henry Hudson entered the Delaware River valley in search of the Northwest Passage.
+The Valley, including the future location of Philadelphia, became part of the New Netherland claim of the Dutch Republic.
 Around 1630s, to control the Great Minquas Path, a fur trade route to the Susquehannock which passed through Philadelphia region, the Dutch authority of New Netherland built a palisaded factorij located near the confluence of the Schuylkill River and the Delaware River, named Fort Beversreede.

-In 1637, Swedish, Dutch and German stockholders formed the New Sweden Company to trade for furs and tobacco in North America.
-Under the command of Peter Minuit, the company's first expedition sailed from Sweden late in 1637 in two ships, Kalmar Nyckel and Fogel Gri.
+In 1637, Swedish, Dutch, and German stockholders formed the New Sweden Company to trade for furs and tobacco in North America.
+Under the command of Peter Minuit, the company's first expedition sailed from Sweden late in 1637 in two ships, Kalmar Nyckel and Fogel Grip.
 Minuit had been the governor of the New Netherland from 1626 to 1631.
 Resenting his dismissal by the Dutch West India Company, he brought to the new project the knowledge that the Dutch colony had temporarily abandoned its efforts in the Delaware Valley to focus on the Hudson River valley to the north.
 The ships reached Delaware Bay in March 1638, and the settlers began to build a fort at the site of present-day Wilmington, Delaware.
 They named it Fort Christina, in honor of the twelve-year-old Queen Christina of Sweden.
 It was the first permanent European settlement in the Delaware Valley.
 Part of this colony eventually included land on the west side of the Delaware River from just below the Schuylkill River.